 Here, we propose to use IMB model elements as a framework for intervention to address HPVvac/CCscr among (largely rural) LGBTQ+ AFAB by increasing individual information, skills, and behavior via an online engagement with sources of information and peer encouragement.
-We will also assess individual healthcare satisfaction, and compare HPVvac/CCscr knowledge and intent, and healthcare satisfaction, between LGBTQ+ AFAB recruited across central IL to those from a specifically affirming clinic in Springfield.
+We will also assess individual healthcare satisfaction, and compare HPVvac/CCscr knowledge and intent, and healthcare satisfaction, between LAGBT+ AFAB recruited across central IL to those from a specifically affirming clinic in Springfield.
 This proposal thus leverages our experiences with online and in-person outreach and engagement, and LGBTQ+ affirming primary care.
 This proposal has two specific purposes.

-Aim 1: Implement and evaluate an online intervention to increase HPVvac/CCscr knowledge and intent The purpose is to explore the degree to which our online intervention can influence HPVvac/CCscr knowledge and intent among central IL rural-urban LGBTQ+ AFAB.

-H_1 - The online intervention will significantly increase information (knowledge) regarding HPV/CC knowledge measures.

-H_2 - For those lacking HPV vaccination and/or non-adherent to CC screening guidelines, the online intervention will significantly increase reported intention to become vaccinated and screened.

-Aim 2 - Evaluate Gender Equity clinical care among LGBTQ+ AFAB The purpose is to determine if care in a clinic specifically designed to be affirming and respectful of LGBTQ+ needs results in greater HPVvac/CCscr knowledge and intent, and increased healthcare satisfaction versus individuals receiving standard care.

-H_3 - GE participants will report significantly higher clinical satisfaction scores compared to Aim 1 participants at other standard of care clinics
+- Aim 1: Implement and evaluate an online intervention to increase HPVvac/CCscr knowledge and intent The purpose is to explore the degree to which our online intervention can influence HPVvac/CCscr knowledge and intent among central IL rural-urban LGBTQ+ AFAB.
+Recruitment will be operationalized and tested via two methods: 1) entirely online and social media-driven (n=100); and 2) in-person peer engagement (n=50). - H1 Participants recruited via social media will significantly differ from those recruited in-person by important demographic factors such as race, age, and insurance status. - H2 The online intervention will significantly increase information (knowledge) regarding HPV/CC knowledge measures. - H3 For those lacking HPV vaccination and/or non-adherent to CC screening guidelines, the online intervention will significantly increase reported intention to become vaccinated and screened. - Aim 2 Evaluate Gender Equity clinical care among LGBTQ+ AFAB The purpose is to determine if care in a clinic specifically designed to be affirming and respectful of LGBTQ+ needs results in greater HPVvac/CCscr knowledge and intent, and increased healthcare satisfaction versus individuals receiving standard care. - H4 GE participants will report significantly higher clinical satisfaction scores compared to Aim 1 participants at other standard of care clinics